 By introducing cutting-edge technology which brings clear benefits to all involved stakeholders, Solve.Care and Lyft’s recent partnership is leading the way in implementing decentralized token-based functionality in the healthcare industry.

-Besides, this partnership will also deliver a powerful and immensely useable transportation solution which can ultimately aid in reducing hundreds of millions of costs every year
+Besides, this partnership will also deliver a powerful and immensely useable transportation solution which can ultimately aid in reducing hundreds of millions of costs every year for insurers, employers and governments alike.

 Care.Wallet is integrated with SOLVE token functionality